fimietta/conference-workshop/README.md

 This file contains html code binded to your model data.

-On the template you can use the context variable *model* to access to the data returned by the model() method.
+Ember.js has created a controller for us and set the controller's **model** property to our route's model.
-To loop over every agenda item, the *each* handlebar helper it is used.
+The template loops over the controller's model property by using handlebar each helper.

-On the pipe `|agenda|` a local variable available on the each body is created and it represents the current object in the iteration process.
+On the pipe `|agenda|` a local variable available on the `each body` is created and it represents the current object in the iteration process.

 If something change with your binded data, the template is rendered automatically.
 You don't have to worry about that.